tv2/ng-sofie/DEVELOPER.md

 **Attribute order**

-When writing scss the suggested attribute order is:
+In order to have a certain degree of consistency, the following style attribute order is suggested:

 * **Structural:** Position type, display type, box-sizing, etc.
 * **Placement and sizing:** Absolute position, width, height, padding, margin, etc.